Professional Communication

 • Combine data flows to create more complex operations.

-For example, your application may be required to continuously monitor the value of an OPC item, and when it is available (there is no failure obtaining the value), make some computations with it (we will multiply the value by 1000), and write the results into a different OPC item.
+For example, your application may be required to continuously monitor the value of an OPC "Classic" item, and when it is available (there is no failure obtaining the value), make some computations with it (we will multiply the value by 1000), and write the results into a different OPC item.
 This logic can be expressed by following code:

 DAItemChangedObservable.Create<int>(